 Here is a list of scholarships and grants for MWI.
 We also can use local scholarships as well.
 If you have any questions or need help getting in contact with these organizations, please contact the school anytime.

-- MWI Welding Competition – Annual Welding Competition for High School Seniors held every January.
-Every participant receives a $1,000.00 MWI Scholarship
+MWI's Annual Welding Competition put on for high school seniors held every January.
+Every participant receives a $1,000.00 MWI scholarship.

 For more information or to apply online at: